JasonBallantyne/JasonBallantyne.github.io/_posts/2021-01-02-personal-website.md

 tags: [css, html]
 ---

+A personal website that contains each of the following elements:

 1. "Links to both your own pages and external webpages." - (Internal) On the homepage, 5 clickable links to internal text pages in the middle.
 At the top right, a clickable home, gallery, facebook and about page.(External) - A facebook page link at the top right of every page.
 QR Code link on nutrition.html page.
 Embed youtube video on motivation.html page.